How To Create the Perfect Brochure Design

 Keep your brand in mind

 Think about the colors used to represent your business and try to stick with those colors.
 The design should fit your company and show exactly what you do.
 When designing the brochure, also think about who your audience is.
 For a doctor’s office, the brochure should convey safety and professionalism.
 For a new tech product, the brochure should be bright, engaging, and clear.
+Read our post about branding your company’s print materials here.

 Don’t go overboard on the fonts